backand/docs/docs/scenarios/fbuserinfo/index.md

 <a href="http://graph.facebook.com/10209560720107355/picture?type=large" target="_blank">http://graph.facebook
 .com/10209560720107355/picture?type=large</a>

-1. You can also review FB <a href="https://developers.facebook.com/docs/graph-api/reference/user/picture/" target="_blank">docs</a> on how to use Graph API.
+1. You can also review Facebook's <a href="https://developers.facebook.com/docs/graph-api/reference/user/picture/" target="_blank">docs</a> on how to use the Graph API.